ktorch/ktorch/docs/info.rst

 gradfn
 ^^^^^^

-The :func:`gradfn` is not strictly an option that is set, but it is the result of a chain of calculations performed on a set of tensors where any input requires gradients.
+The :func:`gradfn` is not an option that is set directly, but it is the result of a chain of calculations performed on a set of tensors where any input requires gradients.
+The result is a symbol of the function used for back propagation, with a version number, the count of any in-place operations.

 .. function:: gradfn(ptr) -> sym